Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

-Sewing has resisted automation for decades because fabric is floppy and unpredictable.
-That resistance is weakening.
-Robots from companies like SoftWear Automation have already fully automated T-shirt construction [1], and a federally funded project has made more than 50% of jeans assembly operations addressable through automation.
-Manufacturers are moving fast too, with executives expecting AI and automation adoption to jump from 26% to 68% by 2030 [3].
+Sewing has long resisted automation because fabric is floppy and unpredictable, but that resistance is weakening.
+Robots from companies like SoftWear Automation have already fully automated T-shirt construction, and a federally funded project has made more than 50% of jeans assembly operations addressable through automation [2].
+Manufacturers are accelerating too, with one outlook projecting AI and automation adoption jumping from 26% to 68% among manufacturers by 2030 [3].

 Sources